Get practical tips and home office ideas for small spaces.

 I have a slightly modified version of a mobile workstation, a laptop table stand.
 It’s adjustable so my laptop is now eye-level when standing.
 I work in the kitchen most of the time and this stand works perfectly for me at counter height.
 It has a built-in fan to cool the laptop too.
 At the end of the day, I just tuck it away.

 I highly recommend looking into a portable solution if you’re short on space.
-There are so many affordable solutions out there so there’s no need to work scrunched up at the coffee table all day!
+There are so many affordable options available so there’s no need to work scrunched up at the coffee table all day!
 If you need more inspiration try Pinterest, Amazon, or visit an Ikea Store in your area.

 Clean out your kitchen cupboards and check out these super easy DIYs!